P2PHackClub/2019-website/content/missions/p2p-hack-club-meeting-3-creating-a-game-using-javascript.md

 }
 ```

 Ta da!
 You did it!
-(Help me Idk what to put here for the ending xD) words words words I'm so sorry I procratinated :V Woo Hoo it's done
+Now experiment with your game and make it unique!!!
+Let us know if you have any ideas that you want to create for next meeting!